Understanding Your Requirements

 - ALWAYS treat all firearms as if they are loaded.
 NEVER simply assume that a weapon is not loaded, without first carefully checking.
 Even when you are sure that it is not loaded, you should check again.
 You can never check that a weapon is unloaded too many times.
-It is good etiquette to always hand a weapon to someone else in the unloaded state.
-So when handing a weapon to someone else, always check whether it is loaded (and if necessary unload it), beforehand.
-After receiving a weapon from someone else, you should immediately check the weapon yourself, as well (because once you take control of a firearm, it becomes your responsibility, and no-one else’s to verify what state it is in).
+If you need to hand a weapon to someone else, it is good etiquette to ensure that the weapon is in the unloaded state, before handing it over.
+But even so, after receiving a weapon from someone else, you should immediately check the weapon yourself, as well (because once you take control of a firearm, it becomes your responsibility, and no-one else’s to verify what state it is in).
 Obviously to be able to check whether a weapon is unloaded, you need to know how it works.
 If you do not know how a specific weapon works, to the degree that you cannot check it properly, nor unload it if necessary – do not touch it.

 - ALWAYS point your weapon in a safe direction when handling or carrying it.
 Where a safe direction is defined as—if a bullet is fired at any time, no-one will get hurt.
-Be very careful that the muzzle is not sweeping across your own body, or anyone else’s body as you handle or carry the weapon.
+Be very aware of where the muzzle is pointing at all times.
+Be particularly careful that the muzzle is not sweeping across your own body, or anyone else’s body as you handle or carry the weapon.
+This may sound obvious, but it is very easy to casually break this rule unintentionally, if you are not paying attention.
 This rule should to be adhered to whether you think the weapon is loaded, or not.
 Never point the weapon at anyone, or anything, that you do not intend to shoot, especially when you think it is not loaded.

 - ALWAYS positively identify your target, as well as make sure that no innocent person will be hurt, before shooting.
-If you are ever unfortunate enough to be in a self defence situation, be very sure you are shooting at an actual attacker, who is actively threatening your life (not a family member, or neighbour, or anyone else you have mistaken for an attacker).
+If you are ever unfortunate enough to be in a self defence situation, be very sure you are shooting at an actual attacker, who is actively threatening your life (not some one you have mistaken for an attacker, such as a family member, your neighbour, or anyone else).
 Never fire at unknown sounds, or indistinct shapes in the dark.
 During times of high stress and terror, it is very easy to make a mistake, so train yourself to think about this and make sure, every time, before you pull the trigger.
-Always know where your bullets will come to rest.
+Always know where your bullets will come to rest (powerful calibers can travel very far, as well as penetrate multiple objects, so think about that before you pull the trigger).
 You are responsible for everything that happens until each bullet comes to rest.
 If there is any doubt, don’t shoot.